wwright71/engr3/README.md

 ### Assignment Description

-1. Make a copy of this document.
+1. Make a copy of the document

-2. Rename and replace the copy with your name.
+2. Rename it with your name

-3. Create all of the parts needed for the assembly.
-The cylinder is given as a starting point.
+3. Create all parts needed and assemble

-4. Answer the 4 questions below.
-There is a question about the initial assembly and then one for each of the three revisions to the product.

-You should be able to complete this assignment in 1 hour.
+4. You should be able to do this in 1 hour

 ### Evidence